 Gestures: Typical for surprised people is a short jumpy flinch that happens involuntarily.

 Disgust is mostly triggered by the sense of smell or taste.
 All objects that signal a threat to our body (the sight of mutilation, blood, pus) are possible disgust triggers.
 Food that is classified as unsuitable or contaminated also has disgust potential (e.g. mouldy bread).

 Facial expression: wrinkles in the nose as well as a curling of the upper lip indicate disgust.

 Gestures: Turning away from the object of disgust, protective covering of mouth and nose.
 Tense posture, possibly gagging and coughing.

 Joy / Happiness

-The feeling of happiness is one of the positive emotions.
-The desirable state is characterized by satisfaction and well-being.
+Happiness is one of the positive emotions.
+The desirable state is characterized by Satisfaction and well-being.
 What one is happy about depends on the individual.
 In addition, happiness is often linked to different cultural and learned standards.

 Joy and happiness can be triggered, for example, by the reunion of a long-lost loved one.
 But also professional as well as personal successes trigger joy.

-Facial expressions: Joy is expressed through smiling.
+Facial expression: Joy is expressed by Smile expressed.
 Incidentally, this can already be observed in infants at the age of about six weeks.

 Gestures: Relaxed posture: upright gait, open arms, low shoulders.